 Maquette – A small-scale model or rough draft of an unfinished sculpture

-To remember the meaning of maquette, recall the following mnemonic:
+To remember the meaning of maquette, recall the following:

-Before the sculptor started her mammoth kettle (maquette), she made a smaller model as a prototype.
+Before the sculptor started his mammoth kettle (maquette), he made a smaller model as a prototype.

 Any famous sculpture you are familiar with will almost certainly have had a maquette before it was made.
 In order to try out building a maquette yourself, we have created a step-by-step method to building one for Antony Gormley's Angel of the North.